 No one was able to capture Bettinger’s words on camera.
 However, WUVA can confirm she refused to leave the scene even though protesters were pleading with her to, and at no point were protesters blocking her car.

 “Why are you here?
 Go!” said one protester in the video.

-It is believed that she was calling the police in the video and would not leave until Charlottesville Police officers arrived at the scene in an unmarked minivan.
+It is believed that she called the police in the video.
+Bettinger would not leave until Charlottesville Police officers arrived at the scene in an unmarked minivan.

-Following public outcry on Twitter, the University released this statement:
+Following a public outcry on Twitter, the University released this statement: